SamHennessy/hlive/README.md

 ## TODO:

+- Better log solution in the JavaScript, need to know if in debug mode?
-- Store to database demo
+  - Send a message to indicate debug mode
-- CSS animation chain, classes that will be in order, after the previous link triggers onanimationend
-    - this is find of like giving focus but with focue you can turn it off using the onfocue event
-    - On last step of the chain we can trigger a custom event
-    - OnChainComplete, then use can remove the attribute
+  - Also, could control reconnect on/off and limit
 - Batch message sends and receives in the javascript (https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide)
 - Add a queue for incoming messages on a page session
-    - Maybe multiple concurrent requets is okay, maybe we just batch renders,
+    - Maybe multiple concurrent requests is okay, maybe we just batch renders?
-- Have non-Live pages, only using the templating for static pages
-- What to do about when a page is reloaded, and the forms are prefilled with data?
-    - check input "value" when doing event binding and match the value
 - Add JavaScript test for multi child delete
     - E.g.:
     - d|d|doc|1>1>0>0>1>2||
     - d|d|doc|1>1>0>0>1>3||
-- Page level events, e.g., page history.
-- Remove isWebSocket from context
+- Remove isWebSocket from context.
+Move it out of the context?
-- Emoji's not working on input
-- WS reconnect, make it optional and off by default
-- Do we make it a hard rule, one page one user?
-  - YES
-- Pick a licence
-- Add animated gifs for tutorial and examples
-- build full todo example site
-- Add a handy debug console
-- have a single JavaScript event handler, make binding events generic
-- Do we need Component.On?
-  - Let's remove it for now, we can add it back later
-- allow pointer values for CSS and Attrs
-- Update Attributes to always have a value
-  - Then update JS to assume there is always a value
-- browser adds tbody to table
-- Change GetNodes to only return interface{} and not []interface{}
 - copyTree error wrapping is not very productive
+- Document that browser adds tbody to table
+- Add initial page sync to concepts
+- Add one page one user to concepts
+- Document how to debug in browser

 Good use case:
  - Interactive code review tool with large diff files.